Karen Khachanov: 2020: ATP Cup semifinals, French Open fourth round

-2021: Two ATP semifinals, Wimbledon quarterfinal, Olympic silver medallist
+2021: Wimbledon quarterfinal, Olympic silver medalist

 At the 2021 Australian Open, Khachanov progressed to the third round for the third year in a row.
 He reached two semifinals, at the lead-up event to the AO at the 2021 Great Ocean Road Open, where he was defeated by eventual champion Jannik Sinner, and at the clay warm-up event to the French Open at the 2021 Lyon Open, where he was defeated by Cameron Norrie.

 At the 2021 Wimbledon Championships he reached the fourth round for the second time.
 This marked the first time three Russian players reached the fourth round at the All England Club since 2006, when Elena Dementieva, Anastasia Myskina and Maria Sharapova made their run.
 He continued by reaching the quarterfinals for the first time in his career, defeating Sebastian Korda in a tight match that finished in a fifth set tiebreak.
 He then lost in another five-set match, against Denis Shapovalov.

 At the Tokyo Olympics, Khachanov defeated Yoshihito Nishioka, James Duckworth, Diego Schwartzman and Ugo Humbert to reach the semi-finals.
-There, he defeated Pablo Carreno Busta in straight sets, to guarantee himself at least a silver medal.
+There, he defeated Pablo Carreño Busta in straight sets, to guarantee himself at least a silver medal.
 He lost to Alexander Zverev in the gold medal match.